Tuesday, July 28, 2020

 The Basilica of the Virgin Mary “at St Celsus” in Milan

-On the Ambrosian calendar (both EF and OF) and on the Roman calendar of the Extraordinary Form, today is the feast of the martyrs Nazarius and Celsus; in the Roman Rite, they are celebrated liturgically togther with two Popes, Victor I and Innocent I. Nazarius is said to have been a Roman who in the very earliest years of Christianity preached the Faith in northern Italy, and to have been beheaded at Milan in the reign of the Emperor Nero, together with a boy named Celsus who accompanied him on his missionary journeys.
-Their burial place was discovered in a small woods by St Ambrose not long before he died in 397, and that of St Nazarius, whose blood was as fresh as if it had just been shed, was conveyed to a church originally dedicated to the Apostles.
+On the Ambrosian calendar (both EF and OF) and on the Roman calendar of the Extraordinary Form, today is the feast of the martyrs Nazarius and Celsus; in the Roman Rite, they are celebrated liturgically together with two Popes, Victor I and Innocent I. Nazarius is said to have been a Roman who in the very earliest years of Christianity preached the Faith in northern Italy, and to have been beheaded at Milan in the reign of the Emperor Nero, together with a boy named Celsus who accompanied him on his missionary journeys.
+Their burial place was discovered in a small woods by St Ambrose not long before he died in 397, and the body of St Nazarius, whose blood was as fresh as if it had just been shed, was conveyed to a church originally dedicated to the Apostles.
 At the same time, a small church was built in the place of the discovery, and St Celsus was buried there.
 Beginning in the late 15th century, a much larger church, dedicated to the Virgin Mary, was built next to it, and in 1935, the Bl.
 Ildephonse Schuster had the Saint’s relics transferred there.
 (Photos by Nicola de’ Grandi; some historical images of the church, and pictures of some relics of the Bl.
 Ildephonse Schuster, are included below.)

 The relics of St Celsus.